 The quantitative approach of your research will include numbers and data and you might include:

-How you developed the data before analyzing such as check any missing data, change the variables, etc.
+How you develop the data before analyzing such as checking any missing data, changing the variables, etc.

 Which statistical tests you have used in your data such as t-test, simple linear, etc.